WEIGHTING, BENCHMARKS AND ESTIMATION PROCEDURES

 All person weights (including biomedical) were benchmarked to the estimated resident population living in private dwellings in non-Very Remote areas of Australia at 31 October 2011, based on the 2006 Census of Population and Housing.
 Excluded from these benchmarks were persons living in discrete Aboriginal and Torres Strait Islander communities, as well as a small number of persons living within Collection Districts that include Aboriginal and Torres Strait Islander communities.
 The benchmarks and hence the estimates from the survey do not (and are not intended to) match estimates of the total Australian estimated resident population (which include persons living in Very Remote areas of Australia and persons in non-private dwellings) obtained from other sources.

 Calibration to household level benchmarks

-The household benchmarks used in the 2011-12 NHS weighting were preliminary household estimates for 31 October 2011, based on the 2006 Census of Population and Housing, scoped to the NHS.
+The household benchmarks used in the weighting of the 2011-12 NHS, NNPAS and combined NHS/NNPAS survey files were preliminary household estimates for 31 October 2011, based on the 2006 Census of Population and Housing, scoped to the surveys.